jgrande/quickpass/README.md

 Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Some parts of this program are covered by the more permissive BSD 3-Clause license and you are free to distribute and/or modify those parts under the terms of such license.

 # How To Use

-- Download the latest version of Quickpass as an XPI package.
+1. Download the latest version of Quickpass as an XPI package (not yet available, sorry).
-- Install the add-on using Firefox's Add-Ons Manager "Install Add-On from File..." feature.
+2. Install the add-on using Firefox's Add-Ons Manager "Install Add-On from File..." feature.
-- Configure the plugin clicking on the "Preferences" button in Firefox's Add-Ons Manager.
+3. Configure the plugin clicking on the "Preferences" button in Firefox's Add-Ons Manager.
 It's very important that you complete this step as you need to point Quickpass to the correct KeePassX database file.
-- Go to your favourite web app.
+4. Go to your favourite web app.
-- Move focus to the "Username" field and press `CTRL+k`.
+5. Move focus to the "Username" field and press `CTRL+k`.
-- Enter your passphrase.
+6. Enter your passphrase.
-- Move focus to the "Password" field and press `CTRL+k`.
+7. Move focus to the "Password" field and press `CTRL+k`.
-- Your username and password should have been autocompleted for you by Quickpass!
+8. Your username and password should have been autocompleted for you by Quickpass!

 # How Does It Work?